 Get your boots on ladies… this long weekend is for you!
 Come to the mountains of Montana where you will be immersed in the rustic life of running a family ranch.
 You will ride one of our horses and together we will assess your horsemanship level, so that you can ride comfortably and confidently.
 A couple of the highlights are moving cattle and seeing Montana’s wildlife.
-Each evening we will have a crackling campfire and one night you will enjoy songs, stories and s’mores.
-We have our roping dummy available for those who want to learn to throw a loop or can rope.
-We invite you to join the Hereim family in some roping games!
-You will get the option of going into White Sulphur Springs for a soak in the natural hot spring spa or to take a Sunset ride.
-Both are fun, but it’s up to you to decide!
+Each evening we will have a crackling campfire and one evening we will have s’mores.
+We have our roping dummy available for those who want to learn to throw a loop or can rope want to join the Hereim family in some roping games!
+You will have the option of relaxing with a free eveing at camp or to taking a Sunset ride.
+Both are nice, but it’s up to you to decide!
 When out of the saddle, if you want to get your body moving, enjoy our 2000 acres and take a hike or a walk.
 You will have many photo opportunities and chances to see wildlife, in and out of, the saddle.
 Common sightings are bear, elk, coyotes, antelope and occasionally moose.
 This is a great weekend for girlfriends, moms, daughters or sisters!
 Come and experience how girlfriends in Montana “get away”!
 Come ready to unplug (we have no WIFI or cell phone coverage at the ranch).
 Our goal for you is to relax, reconnent with the peace and quiet of nature, and make some life-long friends!

 Price for 4 day, 3 night all-inclusive (alcohol not included) stay: $1,099 – women and girls only (12 and up)

 Convenience/processing fee: We charge an extra $10 per person for Square and $5 for Paypal.
 With our Square reader we can accept Visa, MasterCard, American Express and Discover.